 Regulated parties

-The proposed amendments to OAR 340-200-0040 incorporates the limited maintenance plans into State of Oregon Clean Air Act Implementation Plan and does not change the regulated parties.
+The proposed amendmentof OAR 340-200-0040 to incorporate the limited maintenance plans into State of Oregon Clean Air Act Implementation Plan does not change the regulated parties.

 Request for other options

 During the public comment period, DEQ requests public comment on whether to consider other options for achieving the rules’ substantive goals while reducing negative economic impact of the rule on business.